Leslie Welch was known as ‘The Memory Man’.

-His act was extraordinary, recalls Bob Monkhouse in his autobiography Crying With Laughter.
+His act was extraordinary, recalls Bob Monkhouse in his autobiography.

 ‘I remember seeing him on stage, standing as if to attention, with his fingers flickering, perhaps counting off the numbers of the pages.
 Sometimes he could recall a whole page of Wisden, including information which he didn’t need, like the page number, or notes in the margin’.